-The Public Service Department is undertaking a Total Energy Study (TES) to identify the most promising policy and technology pathways to employ in order to reach Vermont’s energy and greenhouse gas goals.
-The TES is a multi-phased process.
+The Department of Public Service (PSD) completed a Total Energy Study (TES) to identify the most promising policy and technology pathways to employ in order to reach Vermont's energy and greenhouse gas goals.
+The TES was a multi-phased process.
 TES reports and presentations are listed below with links.
-The TES Final Report is expected to be released in the summer of 2014.
-The TES results are not intended to be a Comprehensive Energy Plan and will not articulate or recommend a definitive pathway forward.
+The TES Final Report was released on December 5, 2014.
+The TES results are not intended to be a Comprehensive Energy Plan and do not articulate or recommend a definitive pathway forward.

 Total Energy Study Legislative Report